Invest in the Winchester district

 Market towns

-The district is also home to unique rural market towns, which all have their own quirks and unique attractions:
+The district is home to unique rural market towns, which all have their own quirks and unique attractions:

 Alresford is a handsome Georgian town of colour-washed houses, riverside walks, specialist shops and the UK's capital of watercress farming.
 It is also home to the Watercress Line.